Rainbow Six (novel): Film adaptation

 The film rights to the novel were brought to Paramount Pictures by Michael Ovitz through his Artists Management Group in March 1999, with writer Jonathan Hensleigh in talks to pen the screenplay adaptation, and Ovitz attached as producer.
 Other screenwriters including Michael Schiffer, Bill Wisher, Art Monterastelli, Frank Cappello, and John Enbom had all worked on the script at various stages.
 Directors such as John Woo and Zack Snyder had previously been attached to direct.

 In July 2017, Paramount Pictures announced plans to make a film adaptation of the novel with Akiva Goldsman as producer, and a new draft penned by Josh Appelbaum & André Nemec.
 Ryan Reynolds was reported to be in early talks to play John Clark.
 In September 2018, Michael B. Jordan was announced to be playing John Clark in a two-part film series, with Rainbow Six as the intended sequel to Without Remorse.
-In January 2023, the Rainbow Six film was confirmed to be directed by Chad Stahelski, with Michael B. Jordan reprising his role as Clark., and writers Daniel Fajemisin-Duncan and Marlon Smith tapped to write the screenplay.
+In January 2023, the Rainbow Six film was confirmed to be directed by Chad Stahelski, with Michael B. Jordan reprising his role as Clark, and writers Daniel Fajemisin-Duncan and Marlon Smith tapped to write the screenplay.
+Stahelski then switched to his next project Ballerina which was released in the United States on June 6, 2025, after being delayed a year from its originally announced date of June 7, 2024.